“Falling Back” With Your Baby from your Colorado Sleep Coach

 How to survive daylight savings

-My first recommendation to parents is to not change the clocks the night before, so it’s not a psychologically upsetting event to see your little one up an hour earlier.
+As your Colorado sleep coach, my first recommendation to parents is to not change the clocks the night before, so it’s not a psychologically upsetting event to see your little one up an hour earlier.
 Just get up at your usual time and start the day.
 After your cup of coffee and a bit of breakfast, then you can go around changing the clocks.
 It will feel much better this way, trust me!

 Children: My advice is to “split the difference” with the old time and the new time.
 If your child usually takes a morning nap at 9:30 am, you will adjust their nap to 9:00 am for the three days after the time change (this used to be 10 am).
 It will be a bit of a push for your child, but not so much that it will cause significant damage to his or her schedule.
 Do the same for the afternoon nap(s).
 On the fourth day, move nap time back to the normal time.